TechLadies/ruby-workshop-2017/notes/simple_server.md

 ## HTTP verbs and RESTful URLs

 When you learn Rails you will hear a lot about REST.
 What the heck is REST?
 It's a big and complex topic, and I don't profess to understand it fully myself (hence, I will probably struggle to explain it in any clear manner).
 But just know -- it stands for REpresentational State Transfer, and it defines an architecture for the Web (how should computers talk to each other?
 How should these bunch of computers be structured?).
-Some smart guy called Roy Fielding coined the term in [hist PhD dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm), and it formed the basis for the design of the HTTP protocol.
+Some smart guy called Roy Fielding coined the term in [his PhD dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm), and it formed the basis for the design of the HTTP protocol.

 I am going to try to convey to you whatever limited understanding of REST I have to you.
 REST imposes several architectural design constraints.
 One of them says that when clients talk to servers, it should ask for resources, instead of actions they want the server to do.
 So, imagine you have a server running a blogging application.
 Posts are one type of resource in this application.
 A non-RESTful URL to fetch a post would be something like `http://example.com/getPost?id=1`, whereas a RESTful URL would be something like `http://example.com/posts/1`.
 You can think of it as the distinction between nouns and verbs.